The circular law for random band matrices with arbitrary doubly stochastic variance profiles: Introduction

-Unfortunately we cannot show the Green's function of \eqref{dilationmatrix} is bounded up to $\Im\eta\gg (b_n)^{-1}$.
-We can merely prove it for $\Im\eta\gg (b_n)^{-1/5}$.
-At this point we mention that for a symmetric (or Hermitian) random band matrix with bandwidth $b_n$, local semicircle law has been established in \cite{MR3068390} up to $\Im\eta\gg (b_n)^{-1}$, but in our case the form of Dyson equation is different.
-For non-Hermitian matrix, one may also try to adapt the proof of local inhomogeneous circular law in \cite{MR3770875} to our setting, but a crucial property of stability of Dyson equation in \cite{MR3770875} is missing in our context.
-Indeed in \cite{MR3770875} the variance profile is nowhere vanishing and has a nonzero spectral gap, but in our case the variance profile of our band matrix does not have a non-vanishing spectral gap in the $n\to\infty$ limit.
-Therefore we cannot use the inductive strategy in \cite{MR3770875} to improve the scale of $\Im\eta$ and we stop at the first iteration.
+By the time the paper was initially written, it was not clear how to show the Green's function of \eqref{dilationmatrix} is bounded up to $\Im\eta\gg (b_n)^{-1}$.
+For an arbitrary variance profile, we can merely prove it for $\Im\eta\gg (b_n)^{-1/5}$.
+To compare, for a symmetric (or Hermitian) random band matrix with bandwidth $b_n$, local semicircle law can be easily established up to $\Im\eta\gg (b_n)^{-1}$ (see \cite{MR3068390}), but this result requires some mixing properties of the variance profile.
+After the initial version of this paper was completed, the author succeeded in adapting the proof of local inhomogeneous circular law in \cite{MR3770875} to our non-Hermitian setting in \cite{han2025circular1}, under the assumption that the variance profile has certain mixing properties.
+This achieves the threshold $\tau=\frac{1}{2}$.
+However, if we consider an arbitrary doubly stochastic variance profile, we cannot use the inductive strategy in \cite{MR3770875} to improve the scale of $\Im\eta$ and thus we do not succeed in proving any local law from this method.
 We also remark that in a different context, Wegner estimates have been proven in \cite{MR3915294}, \cite{MR2525652} for certain Hermitian random band matrices which imply a polynomial lower bound on the least singular value.
-The proofs are however not adaptable here.
+The proofs are however not adaptable in our model because there are no random potentials on the diagonal in the Hermitization of our non-Hermitian band matrix.